 5. The contents of the toilet then continue to be flushed to the main drain.

 6. As the cistern empties, a plastic float falls downward, tilting the lever.

-7. The tilting lever opens the ball valve at the base of the cistern, water flows in refilling the cistern, and pushing the float back up again.
-When the float reaches the correct level, the ball valve switches off the water supply and the toilet is ready to flush again.
+7. The tilting lever opens the ball valve at the base of the cistern, water flows into the cistern for refilling , and pushing the float back up again.
+When the float reaches the correct level, the ball valve switches off the water supply and the toilet is ready to repeat flushing again.